 Outdoor bike storage is ideal if your indoor space is limited and you have safe space outside to store your bikes, such as a back garden or front lawn.

-You can maintain a tidy, bike-free apartment or house using outdoor bike storage.
-The most common outdoor bike storage solutions are sheds (wooden and metal), tents and covers, and ground racks.
+You can maintain a tidy, bike-free apartment or house using these wise outdoor bike storage ideas.
+The most common solutions are sheds (wooden and metal), tents and covers, and ground racks.

 This short guide will help you pick the appropriate solution with the short how-to-choose section below, followed by a description of each outdoor storage category with its pros and cons.

-Outdoor Bike Storage: What to Keep in Mind Before You Buy
+Outdoor Bike Storage Ideas: What to Keep in Mind Before You Buy

 Great bicycle storage makes life easier, prevents damage, and is secure.
 Here are the important criteria: